Student Success Funds

-Please fill out all required information listed below.
-In addition, completed applications MUST include appropriate receipts and proof of need (i.e., lease contract, statements, bills) and must be either dropped off to Kolligian Library, Room 222, OR scanned and email to firstname.lastname@example.org in order for the application to be processed.
+Please fill out all the required information listed below.
+In addition, completed applications MUST include appropriate receipts and proof of need (i.e., lease contract, statements, bills, expiring Work Authorization card) and must be either dropped off at Kolligian Library, Room 222H , OR scanned and emailed to firstname.lastname@example.org in order for the application to be processed.
+After your application is received, you will have to meet with Alejandro Delgadillo for a final decision.
 These grants are on a first-come-first-serve basis and will be available until funds are exhausted.

-Approved emergency funds will be available to the student within two (2) business days.
+Approved Student Success Funds will be available to the student within 6-7 business days.
 It is highly recommended that students enroll in the Electronic Funds Transfer (EFT) available through Student Business Services (SBS).
-Your emergency funds will be transferred via Electronic Funds Transfer (EFT) to your designated bank account.
-NOTE: Emergency funds may be credited through Student Business Services (SBS).
-If there is any outstanding balance (i.e., library, fines, housing, etc.) on your student account, the emergency funds may used to pay your outstanding balance.
-Exceptions are made for emergency funds to be used for payment of fees.
+Your crisis funds will be transferred via Electronic Funds Transfer (EFT) to your designated bank account.
+NOTE: Emergency funds may be credited through Student Business Services (SBS) and funds are deposited into student bank accounts on Tuesdays and Thursdays.
+If there is any outstanding balance (i.e., library, fines, housing, etc.) on your student account, the emergency funds may be used to pay your outstanding balance.
+Exceptions are made for crisis funds to be used for payment of fees.

-If you have any questions concerning emergency funds, please call (209) 228-4625, visit us at Services for Undocumented Students in Kolligian Library, Room 222, or email email@example.com.
+If you have any questions concerning emergency funds, please call (209) 228-4625, visit Services for Undocumented Students in Kolligian Library, Room 127, or email email@example.com.